 (If you are unfamiliar with Track Changes, it’s a way within Word for several people to make changes to a document, to easily see what the other has altered, and to reject any changes you don’t like with the click of a button.
-There is a good introductory article on using it over here.)
+One of our editors made a good tutorial video on how to use it over here.)

 In addition to receiving the edited manuscript, you will also receive a separate style sheet from our editor.
 The style sheet will include notes on grammar rules used (or altered or ignored) when editing your manuscript, as well as a list of spelling, punctuation, and capitalization practices for your book to ensure that the text remains consistent throughout.

 “I want to extend my thanks to the staff at Polgarus for the help you’ve provided me with as a beginning author.
 I’m impressed with your courteous, professional service, attention to detail, and prompt communication.
 It is obvious that Polgarus takes pride in their work.
 I am really happy with Jessica’s edits and plan on using them.
 Her kind words in the editorial letter gave me more confidence to pursue my writing.”

 This is the most basic level of checking and is the final stage before publication.
 We will check for errors in spelling, punctuation, and capitalization, as well as watch for missing or duplicate words, and check for basic grammar mistakes or factual errors.

 Proofreading is not a replacement for editing, but the final polish to make sure your book is as good as it can be, and fix any glaring mistakes that have slipped through.
 Your book should have already been edited (whether by yourself, or by someone you’ve hired).